MaximoOliveira/MaximoOliveira.github.io/index.md

 ---

 # About Me
-Computer science student with an interest in solving problems.
-Currently working on my MSc thesis ‘Designing and Evaluating Type-safe operators in Genetic Programming’ at [LASIGE](https://www.lasige.di.fc.ul.pt/), advised by professor [Alcides Fonseca](https://alcidesfonseca.com/).
+Computer science student at the Faculty of Sciences of the University of Lisbon currently working on my MSc thesis ‘Designing and Evaluating Type-safe operators in Genetic Programming’ at [LASIGE](https://www.lasige.di.fc.ul.pt/), under supervision of professor [Alcides Fonseca](https://alcidesfonseca.com/).

 <br/>